NECR

 "The Very Nice Shed" in Kintore, the former studio of NECR.

 NECR (short for North East Community Radio) was a broadcast radio station based in Kintore, Aberdeenshire, Scotland.
 NECR was awarded an Independent Local Radio Licence in 1993 and started broadcasting in June 1994.
 The station was a totally independent radio station and was accountable to a small local board of directors.
 NECR broadcast from a studio on School Road in Kintore (8 mi north west of Aberdeen).
 The studio was referred to on air and in the address as "the very nice shed" or "the shed".
 NECR served an area of some 7000 sqmi in the North East of Scotland.

 The station announced on air that it would be closing at midnight on 15 August 2018 as a result of difficult trading conditions.

 Frequencies

 The frequencies were 102.1 in Aberdeen and the surrounding areas NECR also broadcast online via its own website.
-The station was received in North East Scotland on 97.1FM, 101.9FM, 102.6FM, 103.2FM and 106.4FM depending on location and was also available on DAB from the Aberdeen Multiplex, however the stream was 64 kbps mono only.
+The station was received in North East Scotland on 97.1FM, 101.9FM, 102.6FM, 103.2FM and 106.4FM depending on location and was also available on DAB from the Aberdeen Multiplex, however the stream was 64 kbit/s mono only.